junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The night soon falls on them.
 There is still no sign of Cas.

-"You want to, umm," Sam shifts in the bar stool next to him.
+"You want to, umm," Sam shifts in the stool next to him.
 "Find a place for the night?"

-Dean checks the watch.
+Dean checks his watch.
 It's been ten hours.

 He empties the glass and stands up.
 "Yeah ok, let's go."